 Leasing Office Availability

 Note: Due to the recent surge in COVID-19, the College Houses leasing office will not reopen to walk-ins during Summer Session 2 as originally planned.
 We are closely monitoring the situation.

 Please note that almost all leasing office services can be accessed remotely by email and phone.
 We strongly encourage you to make use of this convenience.
 This includes making payments, replacing keys, answering questions, and resolving membership issues.

 COVID-19 and Co-op Living

-College Houses has consistently made operational changes in order to keep our living environment healthy and safe, and compliant with COVID-19 guidelines and best practices.
+College Houses has consistently made operational changes in order to keep our living environment healthy, safe, and compliant with COVID-19 guidelines and best practices.
 However, like all housing providers, College Houses cannot prevent you from becoming exposed to, contracting, or spreading COVID-19.
 Please be aware that members of College Houses will be living and working together, which may involve risk of exposure to COVID-19.

 How We Reduce COVID-19 Risks

 College Houses has a general organizational plan that all cooperatives are expected to follow.
-However, you will be responsible for reviewing, discussing, modifying, agreeing to, and monitoring your house-level COVID-19 policies and procedures that have been in place over the summer.
-This may include but is not limited to: guest and visitation policy, protocol for entering/returning to the house, mask requirements, food service, house cleaning & sanitation protocols, and more.
+In addition, each house has created its own COVID-19 policies and procedures that supplement and add house-specific details to the central policy.
 Some of the policies you and your housemates develop may be more restrictive than public health guidelines or organizational guidelines, and you will still be expected to follow those protocols.
 Remember, co-ops are democratically managed, and respecting community decisions is an important part of co-op living.